strogiyotec/social-sherlock/README.md

 # social-sherlock
-Aggregator service that stores you messages from different social media platforms to make it easier for you to search specific message
+Aggregator service that stores youк messages from different social media platforms to make it easier for you to search for specific message